Project Updates

 South Galilee Coal Project

-Given the current lack of existing infrastructure that will be required to service the proposed mining projects in the Galilee Basin, AMCI and Bandanna Energy believe that there is an opportunity to share port,
+Given the current lack of existing infrastructure that will be required to service the proposed mining projects in the Galilee Basin, AMCI and Bandanna Energy have approached the development of the SGCP on a co-operative basis with other southern Galilee Basin proponents.

 Click here to view a map of the SGCP.